Iotic-Labs/iotics-tutorials-py/production_ready_examples/README.md

 ### iotics-connector-example-follower

-This module provides an example of a Follower Connector that searches for Sensor Twins with the purpose of receiving Feed's data about Temperature and Humidity.
-A Twin Follower is created for this purpose which waits for new data samples to be received.
+This module provides an example of a Follower Connector that searches for Sensor Twins with the goal of storing Feed's data about Temperature and Humidity into a Database.
+A Twin Follower is created which waits for new data samples to be received.
 Overall, this module demonstrates how a follower connector can interact with sensor twins, receive feed data, and process it accordingly.

 ### iotics-connector-example-common